Patient Bill of Rights and Responsibility

 - Be told about Sanford's charges for services and ways for you to pay your bill.

 - Know the names and duties of the people providing services to you.
 Sanford will provide you with the business address and telephone number of your doctor if you ask.

 - Talk about any issues or concerns with your doctor or a Sanford manager.
-You may also contact our Patient Representative at (701) 234-5876 during regular business hours or the House Administrator after hours and on weekends by calling the switchboard at (701) 234-6000.
+You may also contact our Patient Representative at (701) 234-5876 during regular business hours or the Director on call after hours and on weekends by calling the switchboard at (701) 234-6000.

 Bismarck, ND 58505-0200